EAGEA/Neural-Network-CUDA-Library/README.md

 cmake ..
 ```

-Then you can compile examples (from the `examples` folder) and more using:
+Then you can compile examples (from the `examples` folder), and more using:

 ```bash
 make